King Sweyn Estridsson of Denmark was born to Ulf Thorgilsson and Estrid Svensdatter (daughter of Sweyn Forkbeard

 Battle of Helgea

-Sweyn’s father, Ulf, had contrived to have Cnut’s son, Harthacnut
+Sweyn’s father, Ulf, had contrived to have Canute’s son, Harthacnut

 , crowned King of Denmark.
-As Ulf was Harthacnut’s guardian this would effectively give him control of Denmark over Cnut.
-Cnut was furious when he found out and had Ulf murdered.
+As Ulf was Harthacnut’s guardian this would effectively give him control of Denmark over Canute.
+Canute was furious when he found out and had Ulf murdered.

 After his father’s murder, Sweyn’s mother took him to Sweden and he was placed in the service of King Anund.